jrecinos98/GauchoRides/README.md

 Once you are authenticated you will be sent to the Home screen.
 Here you will find the core functionality of our app.

 **Search Bar**:

-  On the upper right hand corner you can find the search icon.
+  - On the upper right hand corner you can find the search icon.
 Pressing it reveals the Search Area.
-In the search area you can specify your origin, destination, and desired departure date.
-After specifying your search query, press the submit button to search the database and all available rides matching the info entered will be displayed.
+  - In the search area you can specify your origin, destination, and desired departure date.
+  - After specifying your search query, press the submit button to search the database and all available rides matching the info entered will be displayed.

   We have yet to completely implement the searching functionality, so instead of searching the database, a polyline will be created from the specified origin to the destination.
 In the future the functionality will be as has been described above.

 **Floating Button**:

-  The floating button will bring up the option of whether to create a ride or to request a ride.
+  -The floating button will bring up the option of whether to create a ride or to request a ride.

   Pressing on either option will send you to a separate screen.

 **Menu options**:

-  Pressign the icon on the upper left hand corner will give the option to view the rides as a list or in the map.
+  Pressing the icon on the upper left hand corner will give the option to view the rides as a list or in the map.
 (Not functional yet)

 ### Create Ride Screen